Amboys Latest

 Amboy…what a unique and yet undefined word.

 Everyone has heard it in one context or another.
-Those of us from the East Coast, and the New York Metropolitain Area especially, will likely think of The Amboys exit off of the New Jersey Turnpike.
+Those of us from the East Coast, and the New York Metropolitan Area especially, will likely think of The Amboys exit off of the New Jersey Turnpike.
 West Coasters or Route 66 fans will undoubtedly recall the home of Roy’s Motel and Cafe, a favorite (apparently) of Harrison Ford, Anthony Hopkins, and the set of various ‘middle-of-nowhere’ scenes in Hollywood films.

 There are Amboys in several states (Washington, where it’s adjacent to Mt.
 Tum Tum; Illinois, where it’s a historical spot for Mormons and railroads) so it must be a catchy name.